 point the relay antenna of a planetary orbiter to a lander on approach to the planet while it passes through a given altitude range.

-navigation data messages in development

 RE-ENTRY DATA MESSAGE

-The RDM (reference [15]) will specify a standard message format to be used in the exchange of spacecraft re-entry information between Space Situational Awareness (SSA) or Space Surveillance and Tracking (SST) data providers, satellite owners/operators, and other parties.
-These messages can be used to inform spacecraft owners/operators of predicted re-entries or warn civil protection agencies about potential ground impacts, or conversely to inform SSA/SST providers of the prediction.
+The RDM (reference [15]) specifies a standard message format to be used in the exchange of spacecraft re-entry information between Space Situational Awareness (SSA) or Space Surveillance and Tracking (SST) data providers, satellite owners/operators, and other parties.
+These messages are used to inform spacecraft owners/operators of predicted re-entries or warn civil protection agencies about potential ground impacts, or conversely to inform SSA/SST providers of the prediction.

 The RDM is applicable to Space Surveillance and Tracking activities, spacecraft operations, and other ‘ground’ based activities (e.g., civil protection, civil and military aviation) where re-entering space objects are concerns.
 It contains the specifications for re-entry prediction information exchange between originators of re-entry data and recipients.
 Re-entry data includes remaining orbital lifetime, start and end of the re-entry and impact windows, impact location, and object physical properties.